Child Death

 2019-0393 19 Nov 2019 Manchester (South)

-Concerns summary Inexperienced police officers handled serious allegations, failing to seize evidence promptly or collaborate effectively with social services.
+Concerns summary (AI summary) Inexperienced police officers handled serious allegations, failing to seize evidence promptly or collaborate effectively with social services.
 Reliance on agency social workers, poor information sharing, and a lack of mechanisms for schools to receive assessment data further compromised child safeguarding.

 Serena Nicholas